brittany-russell/brittany-russell/README.md

 Hi, I’m @brittany-russell.
 I recently graduated from BYU with an MS in statistics and BS in economics.
-I'm interested in health and health economics applications of statistics, economic theory, and optimizing statistical models using the costs/benefits/constraints of the situation for which they're being used.
-(For example, using the costs of different classification errors to choose the optimal cutoff for a classification model).
+I'm interested in health applications in statistics and economics, economic theory, and optimizing statistical models using the costs/benefits of the situation.

-I’m currently learning MySQL, R Shiny, and Python to expand my data analysis toolkit and to make sure that the end of my formal schooling doesn't mark the end of my education.
+I’m working on personal statistical analysis and programming projects to form a portfolio that will be shared here.

 <!---
 brittany-russell/brittany-russell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.